paccanarolab/Side-effect-Frequencies/README.md

 * histogram: introduced in R2014b.
 ```

-To run the code, follow the guidelines below.
+To run the code, follow the guidelines in data analysis/readme.pdf

-1. Open the Matlab script DRIVER.m
-2. The code is divided into a series of sections e.g. Initialization.
-It is recommended to run
-section by section to follow the code.
-To run a given section, click on the section of the code
-you want to run and then go to the Editor panel and click on Run Section.
-(Alternatively, run the whole script but you will get all the outputs of each section
-sequentially).
-3. Sections are dependant of each other, so make sure to run each section before the next one.
-Run sections in the following order:
-  a.
-Initialization.
-  b.
-Section 1.
-Load dataset.
-  c.
-Section 2.
-Train the model.
-  d.
-Section 3.
-Evaluation in HeldOut test set.
-  e.
-Section 4.
-Evaluation in PostMarket test set.
-  f.
-Section 5.
-Reproduce Figure 2 of the main paper.

-### Time to run the algorithm
+#### Time to run the algorithm

 Running the algorithm takes roughly *32 seconds* in a 6-core Intel Xeon CPU E5-1650v3@3.5GHz with 32GB of DDR4.